We publish fiction, poetry, critical essays, reviews, interviews, novel excerpts, and the unclassifiable.

 The author retains all rights to their work.
 If republished, we ask that you credit The Collidescope as the original publisher.

 We will never charge fees to submit, but we are unable to pay.

-- All submissions, except poetry, should follow the proper manuscript format.
+- All submissions, except poetry, should follow the proper manuscript format or close enough.

 - Poetry (2-5 poems) should be sent to CollidescopePoetry@gmail.com.